 Subject line: G’morn: Here’s 30% Off All Black Friday Weekend

 Bonobos delivers an email campaign on Black Friday day with fantastic deals for the whole week!

-The eCommerce business steps up its Black Friday marketing day with a campaign that gives value to its customer base.
+What works: The eCommerce business steps up its Black Friday marketing day with a campaign that gives value to its customer base.
 As you can see, the copy immediately tells shoppers that their offers and coupons are valid throughout the week.
 This is an excellent incentive for last-minute shoppers!

 Moreover, the brand uses high-quality images and GIFs to attract attention, showing them discounted items and their new prices.
 Lastly, Bonobos adds urgency with a simple “Holiday Heads Up!” section that urges customers to shop early to avoid shipping delays.

 Pro tip: Black Friday can be chaotic for online stores!
 Make sure to add a dedicated customer service section like Bonobos to help customers during the busiest time of the year and answer questions before they flood your customer support channel.

 Subject line: Black Friday Deal: 50% OFF EVERYTHING